Terms of Sales

 IMPORTANT

-These General Terms and Conditions apply only to Orders placed electronically with the Merchant as identified above on its online store accessible via the Site, by a User, understood as a consumer within the meaning of the introductory article of the Consumer Code.
+These General Terms and Conditions apply only to Orders placed electronically with the Merchant as identified above on his online store accessible via the Site, by a User, understood as a consumer within the meaning of the preliminary article of the Consumer Code.

-The Merchant may modify its General Terms and Conditions at any time.
-The applicable General Terms and Conditions are those appearing on the Site at the time of the Order.
-Any Order placed by the Buyer on the Site implies full and unreserved acceptance of these General Terms and Conditions.
+The Merchant may modify these Terms and Conditions at any time.
+The applicable Terms and Conditions are those displayed on the Website at the time the Order is placed.
+Any Order placed by the Buyer on the Website implies full and unreserved acceptance of these Terms and Conditions.

-Only these General Terms and Conditions govern the contractual relationship between the Merchant and the Buyer, to the exclusion of any other contractual document.
+These General Terms and Conditions alone govern the contractual relationship between the Merchant and the Buyer, to the exclusion of any other contractual document.

 1. Definitions

-Each term beginning with a capital letter and used in the singular or plural in this contract and any annexes has the meaning indicated in its definition given in this article, identical terms used without capital letters being considered in their ordinary meaning.
+Each term beginning with a capital letter and used in the singular or plural in this contract and any annexes has the meaning indicated in its definition given in this article, identical terms used without a capital letter being considered in their common meaning.

-Buyer ” or “ Customer ” means any User ordering or having ordered a Product on the Site.
+Buyer ” or “ Customer ” refers to any User who orders or has ordered a Product on the Site.

-Shop ” means the place of collection of a Click & Collect Order.
-The addresses of the Shops are referenced in the Appendix to these General Terms and Conditions.
+" Boutique " refers to the location where a Click & Collect Order can be collected.
+The addresses of the Boutiques are listed in the Appendix to these Terms and Conditions.

-Order ” means an order concluded by the Customer on the Site and the object of which concerns the delivery of one or more Products by the Merchant.
+Order ” means an order placed by the Customer on the Site and whose purpose is the delivery of one or more Products by the Merchant.

-Customer Account ” means, on the Site, the space in which the Customer can, once identified using their Identifiers, enter information relating to their identity (last name, first name, email, address) and obtain information on their past and current Orders.
+Customer Account ” refers, on the Site, to the space in which the Customer can, once identified using their credentials, enter information relating to their identity (name, surname, email, address) and obtain information on their past and current Orders.

-General Conditions of Sale ” or “ GCS ” designates this contractual document as well as its possible annexes.
+General Terms and Conditions of Sale ” or “ GTC ” refers to this contractual document and any annexes thereto.

-Product Sheet ” means, on the Site, the space on which a User can access information relating to a Merchant’s Product, and place an Order.
+Product Sheet ” refers, on the Site, to the space where a User can access information relating to a Product of the Merchant, and place an Order.

-" Identifiers " means the email and password provided by the Customer when registering on the Site.
-Identifiers must be kept confidential by the Customer.
-In particular, they allow the Customer to access their Customer Account.
+" Login Credentials " refers to the email address and password provided by the Customer when registering on the Site.
+The Customer must keep these Login Credentials confidential.
+They allow the Customer to access their Customer Account.

-Parties ” together mean the Merchant and the Buyer.
+" Parties " refers together to the Merchant and the Buyer.

-Site ” means the online sales site https://www.chocolats-pralus.com/ which allows the Merchant to manage the marketing of its Products by shipping Orders or collecting them via Click & Collect.
+Site ” refers to the online sales site https://www.chocolats-pralus.com/ which allows the Merchant to manage the marketing of its Products by shipping Orders or collecting via Click & Collect.

 Merchant ” refers to the Party identified in the preamble.

-Territory ” means the geographical territory in which the Merchant undertakes to make its Products available.
-This territory is determined in the Territory article.
+" Territory " refers to the geographical area in which the Merchant undertakes to make its Products available.
+This territory is defined in the Territory section.

-User ” means, under the Consumer Code, any consumer browsing the Site.
+User ” refers, under the Consumer Code, to any consumer browsing the Site.

-The purpose of these General Terms and Conditions is to determine the contractual conditions applicable to the sale of Products by the Merchant whose Orders are placed on the Site by the Customer.
+The purpose of these General Terms and Conditions is to determine the contractual conditions applicable to the sale of Products by the Merchant whose Orders are made on the Site by the Customer.

-These General Terms and Conditions apply only to orders placed electronically on the Site, with the Merchant, by any adult natural person, acting as a consumer within the meaning of the introductory article of the Consumer Code, this condition being an essential quality of the person of the Customer.
+These General Terms and Conditions apply only to orders placed electronically on the Site, with the Merchant, by any natural person of legal age, acting as a consumer within the meaning of the preliminary article of the Consumer Code, this condition being an essential quality of the person of the Customer.

-These General Conditions of Sale are therefore not applicable to professionals within the meaning of the introductory article of the Consumer Code, who are invited to contact the Merchant at the following address: cdavid@chocolats-pralus.com (for France) or export@chocolats-pralus.com (for international).
+These General Terms and Conditions of Sale are therefore not applicable to professionals as defined in the preliminary article of the Consumer Code, who are invited to contact the Merchant at cdavid@chocolats-pralus.com (for France) or export@chocolats-pralus.com (for international).

-Consequently, in the event that a professional nevertheless places an order on the Site, the Merchant will be entitled to refuse it or to claim the nullity of the contract due to error regarding the essential quality of the co-contractor.
+Therefore, if a professional were to place an order on the Site, the Merchant would be entitled to refuse it or to claim the nullity of the contract for error regarding the essential quality of the co-contractor.

 3. Territory

-The Territory in which the Merchant undertakes to perform its obligations arising at the end of an Order is as follows: World except Russia and Belarus.
+The Territory in which the Merchant undertakes to perform its obligations arising from an Order is as follows: World except Russia and Belarus.

 4. Pre-contractual information

-The Merchant's Products sales catalog is accessible on the Site.
+The Merchant's product sales catalogue is accessible on the Site.

-The Merchant communicates to the Customer in a legible and clear manner, on each Product Sheet, the information relating to its Products, in particular:
+The Merchant communicates to the Customer, in a legible and clear manner, on each Product Page, the information relating to its Products, including:

 - the nature and characteristics of the Product;

-- the details of the materials making up the Products and their origin;
+- details of the materials composing the Products and their origin;

-- the elements determining the price of the Products;
+- the elements for determining the price of the Products;

-The Customer may contact the Merchant in writing or by telephone using the contact details mentioned at the beginning of these General Conditions of Sale, to request any additional information on the Products.
+The Customer may contact the Merchant in writing or by telephone using the contact details mentioned at the beginning of these General Terms and Conditions of Sale, to request any additional information about the Products.

-When the Customer contacts the Merchant in writing, the Merchant undertakes to respond in writing to the Customer's requests within the timeframes and in the manner described in the article "Customer Service".
+When the Customer contacts the Merchant in writing, the Merchant undertakes to respond in writing to the Customer's requests according to the deadlines and procedures described in the "Customer Service" section.

-Before placing an Order, the Customer acknowledges having read all of the written information appearing on the Product Sheet.
+Before placing an Order, the Customer acknowledges having read all the written information contained on the Product Sheet.

-Consequently, only the written information provided by the Merchant on the Product Sheet must be taken into account by the Customer.
+Consequently, only the written information provided by the Merchant on the Product Sheet should be taken into account by the Customer.

-The Customer undertakes to provide accurate and complete information concerning himself or concerning any third party on whose behalf the Customer places an Order, in particular the data necessary for his identification.
+The Client undertakes to provide accurate and complete information concerning himself or any third party on whose behalf the Client places an Order, in particular the data necessary for his identification.

 5. Product Availability